-Our earnings before interest, taxes, depreciation, amortization, pre-opening costs, development costs, property charges and others, share-based compensation, payments to the Philippine Parties, land rent to Belle Corporation, gain on disposal of assets held for sale, Corporate and Others expenses and other non-operating income and expenses, or Adjusted property EBITDA were US\$1,285.5 million, US\$1,379.1 million and US\$995.3 million for the years ended December 31, 2014, 2013 and 2012, respectively.
-Adjusted property EBITDA of Altira Macau, City of Dreams and Mocha Clubs were US\$84.8 million, US\$1,165.6 million and US\$36.3 million, respectively, for the year ended December 31, 2014, US\$147.3 million, US\$1,193.2 million and US\$40.2 million, respectively, for the year ended December 31, 2014, US\$147.3 million, US\$1,193.2 million and US\$40.2 million, respectively, for the year ended December 31, 2013.
+Our earnings before interest, taxes, depreciation, amortization, pre-opening costs, development costs, property charges and others, share-based compensation, payments to the Philippine Parties, land rent to Belle Corporation, gain on disposal of assets held for sale, Corporate and Others expenses and other non-operating income and expenses, or Adjusted property EBITDA were US\$932.0 million, US\$1,285.5 million and US\$1,379.1 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+Adjusted property EBITDA of Altira Macau, City of Dreams and Mocha Clubs were US\$36.3 million, US\$1,65.6 million and US\$30.3 million, respectively, for the year ended December 31, 2015, US\$84.8 million, US\$1,165.6 million and US\$40.2 million, respectively, for the year ended December 31, 2013.
+Studio City and City of Dreams Manila started operations on October 27, 2015 and December 14, 2014, respectively and recorded Adjusted property EBITDA of US\$11.6 million and US\$55.4 million, respectively, for the year ended December 31, 2014, negative US\$1.3 million and US\$6 thousand, respectively, for the year ended December 31, 2014, respectively and recorded Adjusted property EBITDA of US\$11.6 million and US\$55.4 million, respectively, for the year ended December 31, 2014, negative US\$1.1 million and US\$6 thousand, respectively, for the year ended December 31, 2014, negative US\$1.1 million and Patters 21, 2015.

-Our earnings before interest, taxes, depreciation, amortization, pre-opening costs, development costs, property charges and others, share-based compensation, payments to the Philippine Parties, land rent to Belle Corporation, gain on disposal of assets held for sale and other non-operating income and expenses, or Adjusted EBITDA, were US\$1,166.5 million, US\$1,287.8 million and US\$920.2 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+Our earnings before interest, taxes, depreciation, amortization, pre-opening costs, development costs, property charges and others, share-based compensation, payments to the Philippine Parties, land rent to Belle Corporation, gain on disposal of assets held for sale and other non-operating income and expenses, or Adjusted EBITDA, were US\$816.2 million, US\$1,166.5 million and US\$1,287.8 million for the years ended December 31, 2015, 2014 and 2013, respectively.

-Our management uses Adjusted property EBITDA to measure the operating performance of our Altira Macau, City of Dreams, City of Dreams Manila and Mocha Clubs businesses, and to compare the operating performance of our properties with those of our competitors.
+Our management uses Adjusted property EBITDA to measure the operating performance of our Altira Macau, City of Dreams, Studio City, City of Dreams Manila and Mocha Clubs businesses, and to compare the operating performance of our properties with those of our competitors.
 Adjusted EBITDA and Adjusted property EBITDA are also presented as supplemental disclosures because management believes they are widely used to measure performance and as a basis for valuation of gaming companies.
 Our management also uses Adjusted property EBITDA and Adjusted EBITDA because they are used by some investors as a way to measure a company's ability to incur and service debt, make capital expenditures and meet working capital requirements.
 Gaming companies have historically reported similar measures as a supplement to financial measures in accordance with generally accepted accounting principles, in particular, U.S. GAAP or International Financial Reporting Standards.